Clare Militia: Cardwell and Childers Reforms

-Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
+Although often referred to as brigades, the sub-districts were purely administrative organisations, but in a continuation of the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned Regular and Militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
-The Clare Militia were assigned to 2nd Brigade of 1st Division, VI Army Corps.
-The brigade would have mustered at Conway in North Wales in time of war.
+The Clare were assigned to 2nd Brigade of 1st Division, VI Corps.
+The brigade would have mustered at Conwy in North Wales in time of war.

-Under the Childers Reforms, which came into effect on 1 July 1881, the battalion was scheduled to become 3rd Bn Royal Munster Fusiliers; in March 1882 it began to amalgamate with the South Cork Militia to form this battalion, However, a month later the Clare Militia was instead converted to artillery as 7th Brigade, South Irish Division, Royal Artillery on 1 April 1882.
+The Childers Reforms took Cardwell's reforms further, with the militia regiments becoming numbered battalions of their linked regiments.
+On 1 July 1881 the 101st and 104th Regiments became the 1st and 2nd Battalions of the Royal Munster Fusiliers, and the Clare Militia became the 3rd (Clare Militia) Battalion, Royal Munster Fusiliers.
+However, in a change of policy, the Clare Militia was instead converted to artillery the following year.
+It became the 7th Brigade, South Irish Division, Royal Artillery on 1 April 1882.
 This was the last Militia Artillery unit ever formed by the British Home forces.